 #4.
 Mass Emailing using AWS Lambda & SES

 New York Times sends our 4 Billion emails per year which includes newsletters, breaking news and transactional emails.
-Mass mailing is an integrated part of marketing services for any organisations.
-Traditional solutions often require hardware expenditure, licence costs and technical expertise.
+Mass mailing is an integrated part of marketing services for any organizations.
+Traditional solutions often require hardware expenditure, license costs and technical expertise.

 With AWS Lambda and Simple Email Service SES, you can build a cost-effective and in-house serverless email platform.
 Along with S3 (where your mailing list will be stored) you can quickly send HTML or text-based emails to a large number of recipients.